Cars for Sale with Engine Problems

 Targeting the Right Buyer

-- Selling to Enthusiasts: Enthusiasts are often willing to pay more for a car they can work on themselves.
-I’ve had great success targeting this market.
+• Selling to Enthusiasts: Car enthusiasts are often willing to pay more for a project car.

 Legal Aspects of Selling a Car with Known Issues